chorowski-lab/zs2021/abx,clustering,quantization/README.md

         -p PHONEME_ALIGNMENTS_FILE (Path to the file containing phonemes for the entire dataset) OPTIONAL ARGS:
         -s FROM_STEP (From which step do you want to start.
 Order: speakers_factorized [default] -> phonemes_nullspace -> speakers_nullspace)
-        -f audio files format in LibriSpeech dataset (without a dot)
+        -f audio files format in -d dataset (without a dot)
 ```
 In order to reproduce our experiment from the paper, run the following: